uyen-h-tran/Phone-Now-data-analysis-using-PowerBI/README.md

 PhoneNow, a large telecom company, is a PwC client.
 PhoneNow works with PwC to gain insights about their business and improve their products and services.

-I am a Data Analyst on the PwC team, and my tasks are:
+Within the PwC team, my tasks are:

 1. Create a Power BI dashboard for the Call Center Manager that reflects all relevant KPIs and metrics in the dataset.
 2. Define proper KPIs for customer retention and create a Power BI dashboard for the Retention Manager that reflects all relevant KPIs and metrics in the dataset.